MichaelRFairhurst/dust/README.md

 There are some special options you can see with `pub global run dust --help` to configure how exactly the fuzzer runs.

+### The Corpus

+By default, when you run `dust` on some `script.dart`, it will create a directory named `script.dart.corpus` that contains interesting fuzz samples used to explore your program (this is how coverage-guided fuzzing works).
+This means you can stop fuzzing your program and restart without losing progress.

+You can specify manual seeds in one of two ways.
+You can either pass in seeds on the command-line, ie, `--seed foo --seed bar`, or you can pass in a seed directory (which may function much like a unit test directory) with `--seed_dir`.

+If you do not specify manual seeds, the corpus begins as a single seed that is the empty string `""`.

+When manually specifying seeds, they will only be added to the corpus if the coverage tool finds them interesting.
+Once interesting cases have been added to the corpus, you don't need to pass in those seeds again until your program perhaps changes in a meaningful way.

+A corpus can be reduced using this concept, by simply providing the flags `--seed_dir=old.corpus --corpus_dir=new.corpus`.

 ### Simplifying Cases